nagor2/cryptoFiat/docs/pages/contracts.rst

 Rule
 ---------------
 .. note::
-    This is a governance token, a simple ERC20 contract, which can be minted and burned ***ONLY*** by CDP contract and authorized once.
-    It is minted when CDP contract is lack of funds in stabilization fund to refill it and burned when stabilization fund exceeds its limit.
-    As there is a difference between debt and deposit rate, sooner or later as time goes, the Rule tokens will be in demand and thus their price should grow.
+    This is a governance token, a simple ERC-20 contract, which can be minted and burned ***ONLY*** by the CDP contract.
+It is minted when the CDP contract lacks funds in the stabilization fund to refill it, and burned when the stabilization fund exceeds its limit.
+As there is a difference between debt and deposit rates, sooner or later the Rule tokens will be in demand, and thus their price should grow.

 .. autosolcontract:: Rule
     :members: